Azure/avdaccelerator/workload/docs/deploy-baseline.md

     - **Load balancing algorithm** - Choose either breadth-first or depth-first, based on your usage pattern.
 Learn more about what each of these options means at [Host pool load-balancing methods](https://docs.microsoft.com/azure/virtual-desktop/host-pool-load-balancing).
     - **Max session limit** - Enter the maximum number of users you want load-balanced to a single session host.
     - **Create remote app group** - Choose if you want to create a RemoteApp application group or not.
 A Desktop application group will be created by default.
     - **Scaling plan** - Choose if you want to create a scaling plan or not.
-An AVD scaling plan will be created and host pools assigned to it.
+An Azure Virtual Desktop scaling plan will be created and host pools assigned to it.
   - When Personal is selected:
     - **Machine assignment** - Select either Automatic or Direct.
     - **Start VM on connect** - Choose if you want the host pool to be configured to allow users starting session hosts on demand.
 - **Session hosts** blade
-  - **Deploy sessions hosts** - You can choose to not deploy session hosts just the AVD service objects.
+  - **Deploy sessions hosts** - You can choose to not deploy session hosts just the Azure Virtual Desktop service objects.
   - **Session host region** - Provide the region to where you want to deploy the session hosts.
 This defaults to the Management Plane region but can be changed.
   - **Session hosts OU path (Optional)** - Provide OU where to locate session hosts, if not provided session hosts will be placed on the default (computers) OU.
 If left empty the computer account will be created in the default Computers OU.
 Example: OU=avd,DC=contoso,DC=com.
   - **Availability zones** - If you deselect the checkbox, an Availability set will be created instead and session hosts will be created in the availability set.
 If you select the checkbox the accelerator  will distribute compute and storage resources across availability zones.